Medically reviewed by Drugs.com. Last updated on March 20, 2020.

 When to see a doctor

-Make an appointment with your doctor if you experience any signs or symptoms that worry you, such as vaginal bleeding or discharge not related to your periods, pelvic pain, or pain during intercourse.
+Make an appointment with your doctor if you experience any persistent signs or symptoms that worry you.

 Doctors don't know what causes endometrial cancer.
-What's known is that something occurs to create a genetic mutation within cells in the endometrium — the lining of the uterus.
+What's known is that something occurs to create changes (mutations) in the DNA of cells in the endometrium — the lining of the uterus.

 Factors that increase the risk of endometrial cancer include:

 Changes in the balance of female hormones in the body.
-Your ovaries make two main female hormones — estrogen and progesterone.
-Fluctuations in the balance of these hormones cause changes in your endometrium.
+The ovaries make two main female hormones — estrogen and progesterone.
+Fluctuations in the balance of these hormones cause changes in the endometrium.

 A disease or condition that increases the amount of estrogen, but not the level of progesterone, in your body can increase your risk of endometrial cancer.
-Examples include irregular ovulation patterns, such as those that can occur in women with polycystic ovary syndrome, obesity and diabetes.
+Examples include irregular ovulation patterns, which might happen in polycystic ovary syndrome, obesity and diabetes.
 Taking hormones after menopause that contain estrogen but not progesterone increases the risk of endometrial cancer.

 A rare type of ovarian tumor that secretes estrogen also can increase the risk of endometrial cancer.